 How to wash your towels

 Don’t use a fabric softener.
-Also don’t dry the towels in a high heat because this can damage the microfibers and they won’t be as effective and keeping your car clean and dry and might even scratch the paint.
+Also, don’t dry the towels in high heat because this can damage the microfibers and they won’t be as effective and keeping your car clean and dry, and might even scratch the paint.

 Once your car is dry what should you do next?
 If you haven’t used a drying aid spray or a detailing spray while drying your car you could now apply a sealant or liquid wax are easy ways to get a great shine.
 Please read my blog posts on these subjects.
-Also I have a post on how to apply sealant or wax.
 Happy detailing.